 Hydro Ottawa makes every effort to ensure that access to your online account is up to date with emerging technology.
 There may be web browsers, however, that are not compatible.
 We encourage you to refer to information provided by your web browser for help with troubleshooting and known product issues.
 To ensure you are also receiving an optimal browsing experience, we suggest upgrading to the latest version of your browser.

 How is my personal and financial information kept safe?

-- Your User ID and password are unique identifiers that only you know.
+- Your email and password are unique identifiers that only you know.
 This information is personal and confidential and should not be shared.

-- E-Billing uses SSL (secure socket layers) which ensures that your connection and information are secure from outside inspection.
+- We use SSL (secure socket layers) which ensures that your connection and information are secure from outside inspection.

-- E-Billing uses 128 bit encryption to make your information is unreadable as it passes over the Internet.
+- We use 128 bit encryption to make your information unreadable as it passes over the Internet.

-- E-Billing automatically signs you out of a session if it is inactive for 20 minutes.
+- We automatically sign you out of a session if it is inactive for 20 minutes.

 Are all computers safe to use?

 Computer security experts advise that you may put your information at risk when you use a public computer for personal business.
 While Hydro Ottawa uses numerous security measures to protect your personal information on our website, the use of public computers may compromise the security of your information.
 Public computers include those in schools, libraries, and internet cafés.

 For maximum security, you may want to avoid using public computers when enrolling or modifying your personal or banking information.